Fishing With Legends

 When Steve Toriseva from Babe Winkelman Productions contacted me in 2011 to schedule an early season smallmouth bass shoot for Good Fishing, it took awhile to digest what we had discussed.
 As Steve laid out, I’d be guiding outdoor writer and host of In-Pursuit Television Greg Miller along with Babe as we probed the inland waters of Northwest Wisconsin in search of fat early season bronzebacks.
 Easy enough I thought.
 May would be a prime time to put this together.
 Greg and I had been good friends for several years and had spent many hours in the boat together.
 I’d previously fished with Babe as well and was eager to get back in the boat with him again.
 Then it hit me, I would be fishing in the same boat with two icons in their respective industries and professions.
 Now my thoughts went from “this will be a slam dunk” to “I hope I don’t screw this up!”.

-Greg and I were introduced to each other through a mutual friend at the Wisconsin Deer Classic in Madison.
-I was very familiar with his work at the time and had been a student of his writing.
+was very familiar with his work at the time and had been a student of his writing.
 Greg entered the outdoor industry writing about big woods whitetail hunting in northern Wisconsin.
 Books like “Proven Whitetail Tactics” and “Rub Line Secrets” quickly became huge hits among whitetail hunters.
 He had developed quite a following of fans from the upper Midwest, and his popularity quickly expanded to hunters throughout North America.
 Greg has always had a way of connecting with every hunter.
 What he says makes sense, and you don’t need a PhD in wildlife biology to understand it.
 Having spent many hours in tree stands myself, and the fact that he was a northern Wisconsin native, made his writing gospel and provided an instant connection.
 When Greg learned that I was a guide he asked me if I liked to fish smallmouth bass.
 I just about choked.
 Are you kidding?
 I gave him my contact information, and he followed through with scheduling a trip along with his brother Jeff.
 We were like minded in many ways with many common interests including the outdoors and beyond.
 The three of us hit it off immediately, and the rest was history.
 Our friendship continued beyond the water with many more fishing trips, hunting trips, stories, and laughs to follow.

 What can I say about Babe that hasn’t been said already?
 I grew up watching this guy on television every weekend.
 As a young kid with a hunger for all things fishing that couldn’t be satisfied, anything Babe said had to be true.
 Whether it was where to fish, how to fish, or what to fish for, my childhood fishing buddies and I considered him a hero.
 You see, being from the upper Midwest, many of Babe’s shows were filmed in our back yard.
 He made us believe we could do it too and gave us confidence that we could catch fish just like the pros.
 Greg and Jeff Miller gave Babe the “heads up” that we had a pretty good thing going for smallies, and when I was contacted to film my first show for Babe Winkeman’s Good Fishing, I honestly had no agenda other than “I get to fish with Babe Winkelman”.
 I soon found out that there would be more to it than that.
 Apparently, I wasn’t the only one who grew up watching him and our phone lines crashed minutes after the show aired.
 Most importantly, Babe didn’t treat me like a fan or even a guide for that matter.
 From the moment I got in the boat with him, it was like nothing more than two old friends fishing together as they had hundreds of times before.
 We were bonded by something that transcends generations, principles, and values; a passion for fishing and being on the water.